JohnnyBlocks/SteamDeck/streaming.md

 # Adding Streaming Services
 This is the process to add popular streaming services to the SteamDeck as non-steam games.
 The process works for any stream service that is accessible via chrome on windows PC.

-I currently use Netflix, Hulu, Amazon Prime,
+I currently use Disney+, HBOMax, Hulu, Netflix, Paramount+, Prime Video, and YouTube

 ## Step-by-Step